Soft-AI-for-Health/soft-ibm-samsung-challenge/README.md

    Flutter Tizen

 ![Capture](https://user-images.githubusercontent.com/51744364/142753452-8e35dd78-6845-4505-b3e0-f68190264bf6.PNG)
-The flutter tizen sdk has the capability to run tizen devices
+The flutter tizen sdk has been added to the flutter project, in future the application will have the capability to run on tizen devices(samsung watches and Samsung TVs)

 ## Authors
 - Tlotlo Patriot Kgotlafela; Software Developer [*See Linkedin*](https://www.linkedin.com/in/tlotlopkgotlafela/)